 The showband era

 One such dancehall was based in Glenfarne, Co.
 Leitrim.
 McGivern’s Dance Hall was owned by John McGivern who emigrated to the US in 1929.
-For five years, he worked in radio and entertainment there before returning to Ireland with enough money to construct a purpose-built ballroom in his hometown.
+For five years, he worked in radio and entertainment before returning to Ireland with enough money to construct a purpose-built ballroom in his hometown.

 Featuring corrugated iron walls, a wooden floor, chemical toilets and oil lamps, it became known as the ‘Nissen Hut’ because of its similarity to British Army huts of that name.
 Despite this, it passed an inspection and overcame clerical opposition to receive a license.